erki-karblane/wordpress_as_a_code/README.md

 		apache - configures apache2 document root, virtualhost (file is in files/apache.conf.j2), enable rewrite module , new site and disable the old site mysql - configures mysql users and database, removes the unused users and db wordpress - install wordpress and new plugins, removes the old ones, setups wp-config (fils is in files/wp-config.php.j2) and configures the folder and file ownership and rights

-The repository also includes a play for cleanup: remove-all.yml which will remove the resources, which were created previously.

 All the variables, which are used, are defined in folder group_vars, file vars.yml or in encrypted ansible vault file vault.